tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/Activities/06-Stu_Random_Forest/README.md

 10. Analyze the model's evaluation results and answer the following questions:

-* **Question 1:** Would you trust in this model to deploy a fraud detection solution in a bank?
+* **Question 1:** Would you trust this model to deploy a fraud detection solution in a bank?

-* **Question 2:** What are your insights about the top 10 most importance features?
+* **Question 2:** What are your insights on the top 10 features?

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.